Luke-W-Hart/Luke-W-Hart/README.md

 ## Hi there, I'm Luke 👋

-### 👋: About Me :
+### 🪩: About Me :
-- 🏫 Rising Senior at Gordon College (Data Science and Computer Science double major with a minor in Mathematics)
+- 🏫 Rising Senior at Gordon College (Data and Computer Science double major with a minor in Mathematics)
+- 💻 Currently expanding my data science prowess on <a href="https://www.datacamp.com/portfolio/Lukehart">DataCamp</a>.

 ---